paruchurimeghana/WeatherApp/README.md

-# WeatherApp
+# 🌦️ Weather App

 A simple and responsive weather app that shows real-time weather data using a public API.
 Built with HTML, CSS, and JavaScript for clean UI and easy usability.
-# 🌦️ Weather App

-A simple and responsive weather app that displays real-time weather data using the OpenWeatherMap API.
-Built with HTML, CSS, and JavaScript.

 ## Features